-Regulators and law enforcement agencies from a number of governments have been conducting investigations relating to

-Barclays' involvement in manipulating financial benchmarks and foreign exchange rates.
-The Company, BPLC and BBPLC have reached settlements with the relevant law enforcement agency or regulator in certain of the investigations, but others, including those set out in more detail below, remain pending.
+Regulators and law enforcement agencies from a number of governments have been conducting investigations relating to BBPLC's involvement in manipulating financial benchmarks and foreign exchange rates.
+BBPLC and the Company have reached settlements with the relevant law enforcement agency or regulator in certain of the investigations, but others, including those set out in more detail below, remain pending.